collabnix/testproject/jenkinsx/README.md

-# Getting Started with Jenkins-X
+# Getting Started with Jenkins-X for EKS

 # Pre-requisite